abdhmohammadi/Github-Notes/README.md

 Step 5: on the below of page , click 'Commit new file'

-Finished, you now created new folder with an empty file, you can remve this file and organize your folder
+Finished, you now created new folder with an empty file, you can remove this file and organize your folder